ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 Alternatively, the Composer global `auth.json` can be the DDEV global `auth.json` with the help of symbolic link:
 `mkdir -p ~/.ddev/homeadditions/.composer && ln -s ~/.composer/auth.json ~/.ddev/homeadditions/.composer/auth.json`

-If a DDEV project has already been already started, you need to run `ddev restart`.
+If the DDEV project has already been started, you need to run `ddev restart`.

+To use an `auth.json` file replaces the step [4.
+Composer authentication](#4-composer-authentication).

 #### Using Dotenv